davidenko2000/Web-development-1---FER-course/README.md

 # Web development 1
 FER-course
-College course in second year of Bachelor's degree at Faculty of Electrical Engineering and Computing Zagreb.
+College course in second year of Bachelor's at Faculty of Electrical Engineering and Computing Zagreb.

 Solved laboratory exercises 1 - 4.